The LTI Standard Integration

-The LTI standard (or, Learning Tools Interoperability®) is a standard from the 1EdTech (formerly, IMS Global Learning Consortium) that several LMSs adopted to provide interoperability.
-Products that are LTI-compliant can work with any LMS that is also LTI-compliant, as long as it's the same supported version of the LTI standard.
+LTI (or, Learning Tools Interoperability®) is a standard from the IMS Global Learning Consortium that several learning platforms have adopted to provide interoperability.
+Applications that are LTI-compliant can work with any platform that is also LTI-compliant, as long as it's a supported version of LTI.

-Google Classroom does not support the LTI standard.
-G Suite for Education does have a service called Google Assignments, which allows teachers to export LTI-compliant assignments created in Google Docs.
+Google Classroom does not support LTI.
+G Suite for Education does have a service called Google Assignments, which allows teachers to export LTI-compliant assignments that they create in Google Docs.
 However, this service is not compatible with Google Classroom.

 API Integration for Google Classroom